 As mentioned while I was looking into the NCIX deal, this package comes with two 1TB drives.
 One already installed into the server, another one I have to install myself (still wrapped inside the anti-static bag).
 The iPhone is for scale comparison and did not come with the NCIX deal.
 The front of the home server has a door for accessing the drive bays.
 The bars under the numbers on the left side are drive lights, only the drive bay with a connected hard drive will light up.

 Let’s look at the right side if the server.
 On the top is the power button.
 There are some lights in the middle, one for network activity, one for hard drive activity and one for status.
 And at the bottom is a USB port and a button for backing up your home server to an external hard drive.
 I wonder how practical the backup will be.
-I imagine I will put up to 4TB of storage into this server.
+I imagine I will put up to 4TB of storage on this server.
 And if I want to back this up to an external USB drive, it will have to be big enough to store all my data….

 The right side of the server has some grills for air intake.

 On the back, you can see a small fan for the internal power supply and the power connection.
 Below that is a slot opening for a half height PCI-E card.
 At the bottom are 4 USB ports, an eSATA port, a Gigabit Ethernet port and a circular hole I assume is a reset button.
 One thing to notice is that there are no display ports.
-This server runs totally “headless” and relies on remote connection to control it.
+This server runs totally “headless” and relies on a remote connection to control it.

 And on the left side are more grills for heat dissipation.